 While it’s important to start your claim quickly, this doesn’t mean it’s important to settle quickly.
 After you’re in an accident, there’s a strong chance that an insurance adjuster will contact you to discuss the details of what happened.
 This can be tricky because your words can be used against you to lower your compensation.
 The insurance company is looking for ways to save the money that you are owed.

 Your personal injury attorney in Philadelphia can help you with this process and inform you of ways you can be sure to protect your claim and compensation when speaking with an insurance adjuster.
-Speaking with adjusters is often a tricky situation, and while giving a recorded statement, you may accidentally omit important facts out of nervousness or you may not be aware of certain facts at all during that time.
-These omissions could harm you later.

 For example, you may be experiencing neck pain.
 If you tell the insurance adjuster this, they will make a note of a neck injury.
 But say a few days later other symptoms show up and it turns out you really had a back injury.
 The insurance adjuster can then question why you didn’t bring that up at the time of the conversation and you may miss out on insurance that covers back injuries.